-- As an apprentice You are not liable for Tuition Fees.
-Your Apprenticeship will either be fully funded by your employer or co-funded by your employer and Her Majesty's Government (HMG) and as part of this the Tuition Fees for your Programme are covered. - Your place on the Programme is subject to the ongoing availability of Apprenticeship funding from your employer and where relevant, availability of co-funding from HMG. - 8.3 If a change in Your circumstances causes You to become ineligible for Apprenticeship funding, for example You leave Your employment, you are likely to be withdrawn from the Apprenticeship.
-If there is a non-apprenticeship version of Your Programme you will be given the option to transfer to it.
+- 8.1 As an apprentice You are not liable for Tuition Fees.
+Your Apprenticeship will either be fully funded by your employer or co-funded by your employer and Her Majesty's Government (HMG) and as part of this the Tuition Fees for your Programme are covered. - 8.2 Your place on the Programme is subject to the ongoing availability of Apprenticeship funding from your employer and where relevant, availability of co-funding from HMG. - 8.3 If a change in Your circumstances causes You to become ineligible for Apprenticeship funding, for example You leave Your employment, you will be withdrawn from the Apprenticeship.
+If there is a non-apprenticeship version of Your Programme you will be given the option to transfer to it. - 8.4 If a change in Your circumstances causes You to become ineligible for Apprenticeship funding, for example You leave Your employment, and You do not inform UCEM as soon as is reasonably possible and in any event within seven days, then You will become liable for the pro-rata Tuition Fees for the non-apprenticeship academic programme where there is a non-apprenticeship version available.
+Where a non-apprenticeship version is not available you will become liable for the monthly rate at which Your apprenticeship is funded, from the date You become ineligible for Apprenticeship funding through to the date that it is identified that Your circumstances have changed, and rounded down to whole months only. - 8.5 If fees become due under 8.4, and if You fail to pay these fees within the time period set out when they were requested, We may: - end the Contract (see clause 14); - revoke Your licence to use Programme materials (see clause 9), and/or - bring legal action against You to recover the outstanding fees.
+You must pay UCEM any reasonable legal costs We incur in doing so.